VIP ascent to the Peak on foot

-What can you expect from this route to the Teide crater?
+What can you expect from this route to the crater of the Teide volcano?

 - There you will take a rest to eat and let your bodies adapt to the pressure and climate.

-- You will behold some spectacular views of the Teide National Park and the island of Tenerife from the cable car upper station.
+- You will behold the spectacular views of the Teide National Park and the island of Tenerife from the cable car upper station.